-FIG. 4.-Egress. (a) Third contact (10:58:49 UT). (b) As in Fig. 3(c), a minor black-drop of instrumental + limb-darkening origin is seen in contrast-enhanced frame b (same data as frame a). (c) First visibility of Venus's atmosphere after the contact (10:59:49 UT). (d) The brightness asymmetry along the cytherean atmospheric arc in, and flanking, the southern polar region after 3rd contact (11:02:35 UT) is similar to what was reported by Russell for the 1874 transit (see Fig. 1, Link 1969, and Tanga 2004).
+Figure 4.
+Egress. (a) Third contact (10:58:49 UT). (b) As in Figure 3(c), a minor black-drop of instrumental + limb-darkening origin is seen in contrast-enhanced frame (b) (same data as frame (a)). (c) First visibility of Venus's atmosphere after the contact (10:59:49 UT). (d) The brightness asymmetry along the Cytherean atmospheric arc in, and flanking, the southern polar region after third contact (11:02:35 UT) is similar to what was reported by Russell for the 1874 transit (see Figure 1; Link 1969; Tanga 2004).
 The observed aureole results from the refraction of solar photospheric emission by the limb upper atmosphere of Venus.
-The asymmetry results from latitudinal differences in atmospheric refractive properties (see text §3.2).
-Animations of the ingress and egress are available in the electronic edition.
-Our images are available in FITS format as supplemental material.
+The asymmetry results from latitudinal differences in atmospheric refractive properties (see Section 3.2).